hytebyte32/Chef-Coding-Team-27/README.md

-Team Members:
-1)
-2)
-3)
-4)

-Project Description
+**Project Description**
-This project integrates multiple public APIs to answer a location-aware health-conscious question:

-What are the healthiest food options available at restaurants or food vendors near a given location, based on nutritional data from multiple sources?

-To answer this, we combine location-based vendor data from Geoapify with nutritional insights from Spoonacular, Edamam, and Open Food Facts.
+This project integrates multiple public APIs to answer discover where the healthiest food options available are given location and desired food, based on nutritional data from multiple sources.
+To do this, we combine location-based vendor data from Geoapify with nutritional insights from Spoonacular, Edamam, and Open Food Facts.
 The system identifies food items or dishes served nearby and evaluates their healthiness using ingredient-level nutrition analysis and Nutri-Score ratings.

 **Scope**
 This project focuses on real-world food discovery by finding healthier food options available near you.
 The system helps users make informed decisions when dining out or ordering in, by analyzing food offerings at nearby locations.